lyanasky/Cyclistic-Bikeshare/README.md

 # Cyclistic-Bikeshare
-About Company

-In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.

-Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.

-Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
-Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
-Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

-Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the team needs to:
-Better understand how annual members and casual riders differ, Why casual riders would buy a membership, and
-How digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends

-Stakeholders:

-Primary: Director of Marketing, Marketing analytic team.
-Secondary: Cyclistic Executive team.

-Statement of Business Task

-This project conducts a comprehensive analysis of the usage patterns and behaviors of annual members and casual riders within the Cyclistic bike-sharing program.
-The primary objective is to identify key distinctions in how these two user segments engage with the service.
-By understanding the differences, the goal is to inform the development of targeted marketing strategies aimed at converting casual riders into annual members.
-The underlying motivation is the financial insight provided by the finance team, highlighting the increased profitability associated with annual memberships compared to casual rides.
-Ultimately, my analysis aims to provide actionable insights that can be leveraged to enhance Cyclistic's marketing approach and drive the conversion of casual riders into more profitable annual members.
+In this project, I conducted a comprehensive analysis of the usage patterns and behaviors of annual members and casual riders within the Cyclistic bike-sharing program.
+The objective was to identify key distinctions between these two user segments in order to develop targeted marketing strategies aimed at converting casual riders into annual members.

+By analyzing the Cyclistic historical bike trip data, I gained insights into how annual members and casual riders engage with the service differently.
+This understanding allowed me to uncover potential motivations for casual riders to purchase a membership and explore how digital media could impact marketing tactics.

+The finance team provided valuable financial insights, emphasizing the increased profitability associated with annual memberships compared to casual rides.
+This information further motivated the need to convert casual riders into more profitable annual members.

+Based on my analysis, I identified trends and patterns in the data that revealed the differences between annual members and casual riders.
+These insights served as the foundation for the development of targeted marketing strategies.
+By leveraging the existing awareness of the Cyclistic program among casual riders, we aimed to optimize conversion rates and maximize the number of annual members.

+The project's findings and recommendations were presented to the Director of Marketing, the Marketing Analytics team, and the Cyclistic Executive team.
+The actionable insights provided a roadmap for enhancing Cyclistic's marketing approach and driving the conversion of casual riders into annual members.
+By strategically utilizing these insights, Cyclistic can increase its profitability and achieve its goal of maximizing the number of annual members.

+Overall, this project showcased the power of data analytics in understanding user behavior and optimizing marketing strategies.
+By leveraging the Cyclistic historical bike trip data, we were able to provide valuable insights that will contribute to the long-term growth and success of Cyclistic's bike-sharing program.